romland/llemmings/README.md

 <img width="30%" align="right" src="./llemming360.png">

-_Give me definition, usage and phonetics of "llemming".
+_Give me definition and phonetics of "llemming".
 Which is a play on the acronym LLM (Large Language Model)_

 **OpenAI's truth-teller, _ChatGPT_**:
 _Phonetics:_